 It is worthwhile to note here that despite light often being a measure of time in the nineteenth century, the instances of moment above reflect an instantaneous event - something sudden and unrelated to the flame.

-Whilst the collocates relating to the semantic group PARTS OF FIRE, such as fire, smoke and light, occur mostly on the left of flame, (e.g. fire of the flame; light of the flame; smoke of the flame), the large majority of instances of appliances, such as candle (17/23) and lamp (17/20), occur on the right of flame (e.g. flame of the candle; flame of the lamp).
+Whilst the collocates relating to the semantic group parts of fire, such as fire, smoke and light, occur mostly on the left of flame, (e.g. fire of the flame; light of the flame; smoke of the flame), the large majority of instances of appliances, such as candle (17/23) and lamp (17/20), occur on the right of flame (e.g. flame of the candle; flame of the lamp).
 This is a semantic association coupled with colligation.

 There are some collocates shared with the metaphoric set of noun collocates.
 These are the body parts face, hand/s and eyes and the abstract noun moment.
 Hands are most often warmed over the fire (5/6) and hand is most often (5/8 instances) held out to the flame or holding a torch or candle.
 Face and eyes are most often illuminated by the light of a flame.
 In reference to non-metaphoric situations the body part is most often described in its position in relation to a physical, nearby flame.
 Body part collocates also appear to play a different role colligationally, as well as semantically.
 Body parts appear to colligate with prepositional phrases in the non-metaphoric data, whether it is on the left of flame (the flame passed over his face), or on the right (raising her face from the flame).
 Here the flame has a physical presence, often providing reference to location or light, and thus is descriptive.
 This is not the case in the metaphoric data: there is more variety in the relationship between flame and the body part collocate: the face may belong to the flame, such as the face of angry heaven’s flame or the flame may form a description of how the face appeared, such as she saw Hilary’s face, all flame and fire.